How Email Marketer Becomes a Trusted Sender

 Spam filters | The use of techniques like content analysis, sender reputation scoring, machine learning, and real-time blacklists to block spam. |

-Authentication protocols | Protocols like SPF, DKIM, DMARC, and BIMI help identify legitimate email senders and reduce spoofing attempts. |
+Email security protocols | Protocols such as SPF, DKIM, DMARC, and BIMI help identify legitimate email senders and reduce spoofing attempts. |

-Anti-spam laws | Countries have enacted laws and regulations (such as CAN-SPAM), allowing for legal action against spammers. |
+CAN-SPAM and GDPR | Countries have enacted laws and regulations — such as CAN-SPAM and GDPR — allowing for legal action against spammers. |

-Private email networks | Companies use solutions like anti-spam, anti-phishing, and anti-malware components to protect their email systems. |
+Private email servers | Companies use solutions like anti-spam, anti-phishing, and anti-malware components to protect their email systems. |

 What is a Trusted Sender?